mesosphere/net-modules/docs/api.md

 ## IPAM Plug-In API

 The IPAM plug-in ensures that containers receive unique IP addresses.
-The Network Isolator Module `allocate`s IPs when it needs them for new containers, and `release`s them when it deems it has too many.
+The Network Isolator Module will `allocate` IPs when it needs them for new containers, and will `release` them when it deems it has too many.
 The Network Isolator Module may pre-allocate more addresses than actually running containers to improve start up times for new containers.

 The module passes a UID to the IPAM API each time it requests addresses.
 The IPAM API will support a “release all” action scoped to a UID.